-Ruby Lynn Willis is a writer, storyteller, and performance artist.
-She developed a unique storytelling style in her early performances in Greenwich Village, NYC and the Port Jervis Poet Society.
+Ruby Lynn Willis is a writer, storyteller, and performance artist who has a unique storytelling style she’s developed since her earliest days of performing in clubs and venues found in NYC’s Greenwich Village as well as with the Port Jervis Poet Society in the 1980’s.

-Ruby brings her interactive synergy to the shows she directs, produces, and performs, while evolving as an artist with TBI (traumatic brain injury) sustained in an accident in 2007.
+Ruby continues to bring her interactive synergy through the shows she directs, produces, and performs and does so while learning to live as an artist with a traumatic brain injury (TBI) she sustained in 2007.